Chakstudio/css-chaks/README.md

     </div>
 ```
 Where:
+- ".tg-container" css class for a container to wrap the flex container
+- ".tg-row" css class for the flex container
-- ".tg-col-{1-12}" are the css class for desktop views
+- ".tg-col-{1-12}" css class for desktop views
-- ".tg-col-md-{1-12}" are the css class for tablet and mid screen views
+- ".tg-col-md-{1-12}" css class for tablet and mid screen views
-- ".tg-col-sm-{1-12}" are the css class for smarthphone views
+- ".tg-col-sm-{1-12}" css class for smarthphone views
 ----------
 And:
 - ".lg-hide" for hide in desktop views